ppy/osu-wiki/wiki/Tournaments/YSC/2017/en.md

 - There will be no warmups and one ban per player.
 - Players will roll once.
 The winner of that roll will ban and pick first.
-- In groups, there will be one top, one high, one mid and one low seeded player per group, this will be drawn randomly.
+- In groups, there will be one top, one high, one mid and one low seeded player per group, which will be drawn randomly.
 - During these stages, players are not allowed to choose from the same mod bracket (HD/HR/DT/FreeMod) twice in a row.
 This excludes the NoMod bracket pool.
 - The top 2 players from each group will make it through to the knockout stage.